 - Ensure that staff and volunteers have an understanding of our environmental aims and objectives and are able to impart these to visitors.

-- Encourage visitors to travel by public transport, on foot and by bicycle by providing them with information to plan their visit and on site facilities.
+- Encourage visitors to travel by public transport, on foot and by bicycle by providing them with information to plan their visit.

 - Continue to source products for our shops and restaurant from regional producers wherever possible.

 - Continue to source products and services from suppliers who share and demonstrate our environmental objectives.

 - Monitor our energy consumption and set targets for improvement.

 If your business is dedicated to reducing your impact on the environment and would like to host your next event at a sustainable venue in Lancashire, call us today on 01772 872005 or email email@example.com